 - In a bowl, whisk flour, salt, baking powder, cinnamon, and nutmeg to fully incorporate.

 - In the bowl of a stand mixer fitted with paddle attachment set to medium speed, beat together the butter and both sugars until light and fluffy, 2-3 minutes.
 Add eggs one at a time and mix until combined.
 Reduce speed to low and add dry ingredients, beating just until combined – don’t over mix.
-Gently mix in the oats and chocolate just until combined.
+Gently mix in the oats and raisins just until combined.

 - Roll dough into 2 TB sized balls and place 2 inches apart on lined baking sheets.
 Gently flatten each ball into a disk shape.
 Bake 13-15 minutes or just until edges are golden.
 Cookies will seem a bit under, but they will set upon cooling.